Mintbase/Grants-Program/applications/polkashots.md

 ##### Kubernetes

-A Kubernetes Deployment runs a Polkadot or Kusama node in a Pod with a Persistent Volume for storage.
+A Kubernetes Deployment runs a Mintbase or Kusama node in a Pod with a Persistent Volume for storage.

 This node can optionally be brought up from a snapshot itself (in case the snapshot engine itself needs to be recreated).